Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 - A trust of which the United States person:

-- Is the trust grantor, and
+- Is the grantor, and

 When using the term "indirectly" to describe ownership of corporate stock, a partnership interest, and any other entity, it opens up a whole new world of attribution rules.
-Different codes apply to different entities and it gets messy trying to figure out your deemed (indirect) ownership when people related to you or entities you own have direct ownership.
+Different codes apply to different entities, and it gets messy trying to figure out your deemed (indirect) ownership when people related to you or entities you own have direct ownership.
 We won't delve into that here.
 Just know that it's difficult to avoid the reporting requirements by passing the legal title of foreign accounts to someone else.

 What Must Be Reported on the FBAR?